We know that our driven researchers carry out cutting-edge, painstaking research every day and we want them to share a picture of this research.

-This year’s winning image takes us inside a deadly blood clot - the leading cause of heart attack and stroke.
+The winning image from 2017 takes us inside a deadly blood clot - the leading cause of heart attack and stroke.

 When we’re injured blood clots are life-savers, preventing us from losing too much blood.
 However, when blood clots form unnecessarily inside blood vessels, they can be deadly.